Previous port: Torvik

 Most of this beauty has been preserved.
 If you look up as you explore the town, you will be enchanted by the rounded towers, sinuous lines and foliate forms typical of Art Nouveau.

-Ålesund has a little bit of everything, both nature, history and architecture.
-By the picturesque harbour you find the landmark Holmbua.
-This warehouse, built in 1861, escaped the great fire and now holds the fisheries exhibitions of Ålesund Museum.
-Experience the exciting displays and learn more about the town's production of dried cod and other fish produce.
+Ålesund has a little bit of everything, from nature to history and architecture.
+By the picturesque harbour you find the Holmbua, a warehouse, built in 1861, that escaped the great fire of 1904.
+Today, it plays host to the fishery exhibitions of the Ålesund Museum, where you can learn more about the town's production of dried cod and other fish produce.

-The Borgund market town from the Viking era is a part of the Sunnmøre Museum, in the area known as Borgundgavlen.
-The Museum is about 10 minutes by car east of the town centre.
-It is a unique open-air museum with 55 old and distinct houses.
-Just a few minutes away you find Ålesund Aquarium, one of the largest saltwater aquariums in northern Europe.
+Just a few minutes away from the centre is the Ålesund Aquarium, one of the largest saltwater aquariums in northern Europe.
 Enjoy close encounters with the rich marine life that can be found in and around the coastal waters of Norway.